-Christine Cassano is an interdisciplinary artist who exhibits her work locally, nationally and internationally.
-Her current work is a survey of pervasive patterns created by human advancements, urbanization, globalization and digital hyper-connectedness.
-She explores these systems and structures by traversing connections between humanness, technology and cosmology.
-Christine’s studio practice includes a range of sculptures, installations and various approaches to two-dimensional works.
-Each approach enlists a variety of intricate materials and processes as she examines principles, correspondences and paradoxes that engage our present ideas and perceptions regarding cultural progress while offering considerations for new, hybrid forms of connections within our digital era.
+Through examination of recursive forms and patterns within our hyper-connective era of urbanization, globalization and technological advancements, Christine Cassano’s work explores these patterns and networks by traversing connections between humanness, technology and cosmology.
+Her artistic practice includes a range of installations, sculptures, sound pieces and multiple approaches to two-dimensional works.
+Each approach often enlists intricate materials and processes as she investigates principles, correspondences and paradoxes that engage our present perceptions regarding cultural progress while offering considerations for new, hybrid forms of converging patterns and systems within our hyperconnected globe.

 Christine is a recipient of the 2018 Artist Research Grant from the Arizona Commission on the Arts, funded in part by the National Endowment for the Arts.
 In 2016, she was awarded a Contemporary Forum Artist Grant from the Phoenix Art Museum, supported in part by the Nathan Cummings Foundation Endowment.
 In 2015, she was awarded a five-week residency at the University of West Georgia and was also a recipient of the Phoenix Institute of Contemporary Art Grant, resulting in a published artist catalog of her work.
 Her public art sculptures, installations and commissioned works are in various collections throughout the US and abroad.